Makda05/My-Profile/README.md

 # Achievement

-An acheievment I'm proud of while being in the Year Up program is that I have been able to **complete the online Google certification for project management.**
+An achievement I'm proud of while being in the Year Up program is that I have been able to **complete the online Google certification for project management.**
 **<https://www.linkedin.com/in/makda-asghedom-010a09261/>**